 Wind resistance is admirable on this little trooper, though a breeze does make simmering a bit more challenging.

 Many stoves in our review have a vast difference in time between boiling water on a calm day versus a windy day, but not so with the Classic.
 This model impressed us with its ability to still function in the wind.
 We gave each model a box fan test, setting a running fan 24 inches to the side while boiling water.
-This contender finished the test in 6:15 — just 75 seconds more than without the fan.
+This contender finished the test in 6.25 minutes — just 75 seconds more than without the fan.
 This isn't stellar, but it's decent.
-For comparison, our Editors' Choice winner, the Camp Chef Everest, completed the challenge in 3 minutes flat.

 Simmering with this stove is pretty great, though getting down super low presents a bit of a challenge, especially on windy days.

 When cooking one pancake at a time, this stove is fabulous — two or more reveals a hot spot in the center of the pan, a pretty typical issue for stoves with small burners.
 While compact stoves such as this one can fit larger pans, they generally aren't able to heat them evenly.
-And while making scrambled eggs is fine if you babysit them, if you try to walk away you'll find that even the low setting on the Classic is a bit high.
+And while making scrambled eggs is fine if you babysit them, if you try to walk away, you'll find that even the low setting on the Classic is a bit high.
 There also isn't a graphic on the dial to represent flame settings (low to high), but in our experience, these graphics are rarely very accurate on camp stoves.
 All in all, this model is decent, but not the best.
-If simmering like a pro is a high priority for you, take a look at the Everest or the powerful freestanding Camp Chef Explorer 2-Burner.

 Ease of Set Up